 What’s your favourite food?

 I don’t have many.
-Just Dairy ice cream, Nanny’s fairy cakes, Hummingbird cupcakes, Tabouleh (with all the trimmings but only from that store in Atlanta Georgia), Toffee and vanilla malted milkshake, Mum’s oxtail in fresh obe atta, Marabou chocolate circles, caramel chocolate brownies from Konditor & Cook and Vanilla cheesecake from Junior’s in Brooklyn.
+Just madagascan vanilla bean dairy ice cream, Nanny’s fairy cakes, Konditer & Cook salted caramel brownies, Tabouleh (with all the trimmings but only from that one store in Atlanta Georgia), Toffee and vanilla malted milkshake, Mum’s oxtail in fresh obe atta, Marabou chocolate circles (I can’t find them anymore!) and Vanilla cheesecake from Junior’s in Brooklyn.